LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

 \subsection{Step \ding{183}: Test-Path Extraction}

-Given a verified CFG $G =(S, E)$, this step enumerates all feasible test paths, ensuring that every node and edge is covered at least once.
-Figure~\ref{fig:Fig3_3_usecase_cfg} illustrates an example of the resulting test paths.
-DFS with pruning is used to avoid infinite expansion due to cycles: If a node is revisited within the current path, the traversal stops, and the path is recorded.
-If an edge includes an associated condition, then the condition is preserved as a distinct step in the path, providing additional context for subsequent test case creation.
+Given a verified CFG $G =(S, E)$, this step derives a finite set of execution paths that preserve structural coverage over nodes and edges.
+A test path is defined as a sequence of nodes that starts at the entry node and either terminates at a leaf node, or upon detecting a cycle.
+To ensure finite CFGs, a path is terminated if a node reappears within the same execution trace.
+We construct a bounded set of execution paths through cycle truncation, consistent with the notion of simple paths in graph-based testing~\cite{ammann2017introduction}.
+As illustrated in Figure~\ref{fig:step2_path}, cyclic structures are represented up to the first repetition point, capturing loop-related behavior without redundant path expansion.
+This preserves cyclic behavior while preventing infinite path expansion: Each bounded path corresponds to a complete executable scenario up to the first repetition point.

-This step involves the following stages (Algorithm~\ref{alg:testpath}): \begin{enumerate} \item \textit{Adjacency-list construction}: This transforms the edge set $E$ into an adjacency list $Adj$, where each entry stores the target node and any associated condition.
+Algorithm~\ref{alg:testpath} formalizes the extraction procedure, which consists of three steps: \begin{enumerate} \item \textit{Adjacency-list construction}: The edge set $E$ is transformed into an adjacency list $Adj$, where each source node is mapped to its successor nodes along with optional transition conditions.

-\item \textit{Path enumeration}: Starting from the root node, DFS enumerates all distinct paths that terminate at leaf nodes or cycle entry points (previously visited nodes), recording conditions as separate steps.
+\item \textit{Path enumeration}: A DFS is performed over $Adj$ starting from the root node.
+During traversal, a set of visited nodes is maintained, to detect revisiting.
+A path is terminated and recorded when a node is revisited or when a terminal node is reached.
+This ensures finite enumeration while preserving both forward and cyclic transitions.

-\item \textit{Path translation}: Node identifiers are replaced in each path with their corresponding NL statements.
-Conditions are retained as independent steps, producing readable test scenarios. \end{enumerate}
+\item \textit{Path translation}: Each node identifier in the extracted paths is replaced with its corresponding NL statement.
+Edge conditions are preserved as explicit steps, producing readable execution scenarios for subsequent test-case generation. \end{enumerate}